adriangibanelbtactic/zimbra-cbpolicyd-installer/README.md

 Aimed at MTA nodes and MAILBOX nodes.
 Every MTA will share the same CBPolicyD config which will be stored on only one mailbox server.

+## About

+**WARNING: The development stage is in ALPHA QUALITY and it is not ready for production deployment.**

 ## Single server install

 Use `./cpolicyd-store-installer.sh` first which will output the suggested mta installer prompt which you will have to run.